Adriana

 Dr. Baptiste, a founder of NAME and a leader in multicultural education, expressed his admiration for Cardenas’ work:

-- Committee Members: Dr. Huerta, Dr. Pedraza, Dr. Flores-Carmona
+• Committee Members: Dr. Huerta, Dr. R. Joyce Garay (BEST), Dr. Flores-Carmona

 In addition to her academic achievements, Cardenas brings an extensive background in education.
 She has served as Program Manager for NMSU’s Teacher Pipeline Initiative (2022-2024), where she led efforts to recruit, prepare, and retain educators.
 She is also a Visiting Assistant Professor of Early Childhood Education and Global Program Coordinator, focusing on supporting student success and curriculum development.